Search box: Common features

 Depending on the particular implementation, a search box may be accompanied by a drop-down list to present the users with past searches or search suggestions.
 Search boxes may have other features to help the user, such as autocomplete, search suggestions, a spelling checker, etc. Search boxes are often also accompanied by drop-down menus or other input controls to allow the user to restrict the search or choose what type of content to search for.

-In some cases, while users input search strings, the results of that string would also present on the content area updating in real-time.
-However, if the page choose this way to show results to users, the loading time is slower and may cause unresponsive lagging or browser crash.
-Hence, it is not recommend for small and medium size websites.
+In some cases, while users input search strings, the results of that string would also present on the content area updating in real time.
+However, if the page chooses this way to show results to users, the loading time is slower and may cause unresponsiveness or browser crashes.
+Hence, it is not recommended for small and medium-sized websites.

 Modern search box implementations make use of persistent connections to achieve both low-latency search experience and bandwidth improvement.
 However, for large, search-intensive web applications, a scalable server being able to handle a high number of concurrent persistent connections is needed.
 Such servers already exist.
 For example, a single instance of the WebSocket server provided by MigratoryData could handle 240,000 autocomplete requests per second from 1 million concurrent users with a mean round-trip latency of 11.82 milliseconds.